Check out Source Code

 .space.kts

 file.
-If needed, you can also fetch other branches and revisions from this repository.If you have a multi-repository project, you can set up Automation to check out other repositories as well.
+If needed, you can also fetch other branches and revisions from this repository.If you have a multi-repository project, your Automation script can check out additional project repositories.

 When a script is started, Automation checks out only the actual repository revision – the one that contains the currently running .space.kts